msl-os-cardinal-ucd-s17/msl-clang-001/README.md

 	};

 The count maintains the occurrences of the given words.
 The left and right pointers point to the left and right branches of the binary tree.
 The program prints (post order traversal) all of the words and their associated occurrences from the given input file to a text file (e.g. **.\myoutput01**), which matches the index of the input file.

 An example snippet from the output of the program is seen below:

-	Program Output:
 		aid 1
 		all 1
 		come 1